 While Wilderness Orientation does not require backpacking experience, participants need to be fit and have a positive attitude.
-Outdoor skills in backcountry travel, community living, and the ethics of Leave No Trace will be covered.
 Over the course of their journey, students should expect to hike approximately 5 miles per day with a backpack filled with personal and group items at elevations ranging from 6,000-10,000 feet.
 Students will have the opportunity to visit alpine lakes, learn from backcountry rangers, and participate in a field service project.
-Through a shared experience of living and traveling together in the backcountry, Wilderness Orientation-eers are better prepared for a successful transition into college life and beyond.

 Our trip leaders are a dedicated group of experienced outdoor enthusiasts who know the Tahoe backcountry.
 SNC Outdoor Adventure leaders take great pride in providing a meaningful experience for their participants.
 Through training in navigation, First Aid, risk management, group dynamics and leadership, our leaders are able to present an enjoyable journey for the group.

 All group equipment (tents, stoves, cooking gear, and maps) is provided by SNC.
 Students are encouraged to utilize their own personal equipment (sleeping bag, backpack, headlamp, and sleeping pad), but any items below in bold that are needed can be checked out from the college at the beginning of the trip.

 - Two Short Sleeve Shirts

 - Two Pairs of Shorts

 - Two 32oz Water Bottles